Bobsimonoff/LLM-4-Applications-Commentary/docs/LLM-Top-10-Framework-Mappings/OWASP-Mappings-to-other-frameworks-LLM10-ModelTheft.md

   Description: Inadequate output encoding can expose sensitive data, including training data, to potential theft.

   Justification: Inadequate encoding of output data is directly related to the risk as it highlights the importance of proper encoding to prevent the exposure of sensitive training data, which could be targeted for theft.

 - [CWE-798](https://cwe.mitre.org/data/definitions/798.html): Use of Hard-coded Credentials

-  Description: Hard-coded credentials with excessive permissions granted to interfaces risk unauthorized access to language models.

-  Justification: The use of hard-coded credentials poses an acute risk to language model security.
+  Description: The use of hard-coded credentials poses an acute risk to language model security.
 It's not just related, but a critical vulnerability that could serve as a single point of failure, giving unauthorized users an easy pathway for access and theft of sensitive language models.

+  Justification: The use of hard-coded credentials is directly related to the risk as it points out the risk associated with such credentials, which can result in unauthorized access to language models and potential data theft.

 - [CWE-918](https://cwe.mitre.org/data/definitions/918.html): Server-Side Request Forgery (SSRF)

   Description: SSRF vulnerabilities could enable unauthorized access to internal language model storage servers to steal data.

   Justification: SSRF vulnerabilities are directly related to the risk as they highlight the potential for unauthorized access to internal language model storage servers, which could result in data theft.

 - [CWE-693](https://cwe.mitre.org/data/definitions/693.html): Protection Mechanism Failure